syncfusion-content/xamarin-docs/Xamarin/SfKanban/Overview.md

 # Overview

 The Kanban control is an efficient way to visualize a workflow at each stage of completion.
-Kanban helps to define elegant planning and clear visualization of work progression.
-SfKanban also provide many features that are used to monitor the progressing tasks in software development cycle.
+Kanban helps to define elegant planning and clear visualization of work progression. ['SfKanban'](http://help.syncfusion.com/cr/cref_files/xamarin/sfkanban/Syncfusion.SfKanban.XForms~Syncfusion.SfKanban.XForms.SfKanban.html) also provide many features that are used to monitor the progressing tasks in software development cycle.

 ![](Overview_images/Overview_img.png)